miklevin/MikeLev.in/_posts/2025-01-04-anti-patterns-best-practices.md

 ### The Bookmarklet Era

-I had done several iterations of Pipulate by that time, including building tiny localhost servers to connect to a Bookmarklet click&#151; yeah, these were these little JavaScript snippets you could set up as browser bookmarks/favorites so that when you clicked them, they could do stuff.
+I had done several iterations of Pipulate by that time, including building tiny localhost servers to connect to a Bookmarklet click— yeah, these were these little JavaScript snippets you could set up as browser bookmarks/favorites so that when you clicked them, they could do stuff.
 It was the age of InstaPaper, Pocket and ReadItLater.
 This was before such features were built into iPhone Safari, essentially killing the product category.
-But those bookmarklets were cool, and I made it so that clicking one crawled whatever site you were on directly into Google Sheets&#151; back when nobody was doing such things.
+But those bookmarklets were cool, and I made it so that clicking one crawled whatever site you were on directly into Google Sheets— back when nobody was doing such things.
 Yeah, that was an old version of Pipulate.
 But then AngularJS and BoostrapJS and ReactJS and EverythingJSJSJS. ***And I hated JS*** after having taking up Python seeing how greener the grass really was on the other side.